Vitamin A (Retinol)

 Vitamin A is absorbed along with fat in the diet.
 Take it with food.

 Studies often use high doses of vitamin A. However, such high doses can be toxic.
-A health care provider should monitor any high-dose therapy (more than 10,000 IU for an adult, or above the recommended daily allowance for a child).
+A doctor should monitor any high-dose therapy (any dose approaching the level of 10,000 IU for an adult, or above the recommended daily allowance for a child).

 Daily dietary intakes for vitamin A are: